-APNewsBreak: Coming to national park trails: electric bikes
+Electric bikes soon to be humming along national park trails

-WASHINGTON (AP) — Motorized electric bicycles may soon be humming their way into serene national parks and other public lands nationwide, under a new Trump administration order — hotly opposed by many outdoors groups — allowing the so-called e-bikes on every federal trail where a regular bike can go.
+WASHINGTON — Motorized electric bicycles may soon be humming along serene trails in national parks and other public lands nationwide.
+It’s part of a new Trump administration order — hotly opposed by many outdoors groups — that will allow e-bikes on every federal trail where a regular bike can go.

-Sales of the bikes, powered by both pedals and batteries and small motors, are booming, and some aging or less fit people have sought the rule change.
-The change would allow them to whirr up and down biking trails in the country’s roughly 400 national parks and other federally managed backcountry.
+Sales of the bikes, powered by both pedals and battery-driven small motors, are booming, and some aging or less fit people have sought the rule change.
+It will allow them to whir up and down biking trails in the country’s roughly 400 national parks and other federally managed backcountry areas.

-Interior Secretary David Bernhardt signed the order without fanfare Thursday, classifying e-bikes as non-motorized bikes and giving agencies 14 days to adjust their rules.
+Interior Secretary David Bernhardt signed the order without fanfare Thursday, classifying e-bikes as non-motorized bikes.

-“Reducing the physical demand to operate a bicycle has expanded access to recreational opportunities,” Bernhardt wrote in the order.
+The e-bikes “make bicycle travel easier and more efficient, and they provide an option for people who want to ride a bicycle but might not otherwise do so because of physical fitness, age, disability or convenience,” National Park Service Deputy Director P. Daniel Smith said in a statement Friday.

-In Bar Harbor, Maine, on Friday, Gordon Goodwin, 69, said he and his wife look forward to riding the 57 miles (92 kilometers) of carriage paths that meander throughout Acadia National Park, offering stunning views of lakes, mountains and the ocean.
+Welcoming the change in Bar Harbor, Maine, on Friday, Gordon Goodwin, 69, said he and his wife look forward to riding the 57 miles (92 kilometers) of carriage paths that meander throughout Acadia National Park.

-The paths are popular with bicyclists, but e-bikes have been barred from them and had to stay on the park’s roads instead.
+The paths, offering stunning views of lakes, mountains, forests and the ocean, are popular with bicyclists, but e-bikes have had to stay on the park’s roads instead.

 “We’re stoked.
 We’re really stoked,” Goodwin said.
 “There’s just too much traffic on the main park roads that you can’t enjoy them.
 It’ll be great to get in the park and see nature and all that stuff.”

 But more than 50 hiking, horse-riding and other outdoor and conservation associations, including the Appalachian Trail Conservancy and Pacific Crest Trail Association, objected in a July letter to the Interior Department.
-They say the administration acted to fundamentally change the nature of national parks with little or no public notice or study.
+They say the administration is fundamentally changing the nature of national parks with little or no public notice or study.

 “If you’re hiking on a trail in Utah and you’re rounding a bend and something’s coming at you at 20 mph, that really changes the experience,” said Kristen Brengel, a vice president of the National Parks Conservation Association, a nonprofit that advocates for the national park system.